SvenMichaelKlose/tunix/BLOG.md

 Author: Sven Michael Klose <pixel@hugbox.org>

+# 2024-10-14

+The CBM part of the "simple I/O" library is doing my head in.
+Test "test-file.lsp" won't pass.
+The interpreter is almost twice as fast than it was yesterday though.
+I'll use the socket support for testing in headleass instances of VICE, so test can be run automatically, also in "Github workflows".

 # 2024-10-12

 Gave the evluator a long desired clean-up.
 It's a bit faster and uses